stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

     ApproverRoleArn:'{{ApproverRoleArn}}'
   ```

-6. Next, click **Add Step** once more and  create the second step of `aws:executeAwsApi` Action type with StepName `updateECSServiceDesiredCount`
+6. Click **Add Step** once more and then create the second step using the `aws:executeAwsApi` Action type with StepName `updateECSServiceDesiredCount`

-7. Under **Inputs** specify below settings :
+7. Under **Inputs** specify below settings:

     * **Service** as `ecs`
     * **Api** as `UpdateService`

-    Then create below input values :
+    Then create following input values:

     * `forceNewDeployment` as `true`
     * `desiredCount` as `{{ECSDesiredCount}}`